biocompute-objects/bco_api/request_guides/delete.md

 object_id | the ID of the object to delete | string | any string matching the regex defined in DELETE.schema| no state | the state of the object | string | "DRAFT" or "PUBLISHED"| yes

+### Note: A DELETE request only marks an object for deletion.
+A second DELETE request must be sent for the same object to delete it.
+The second request must occur within 1 minute of the first DELETE request in order to go through.
+Otherwise, the object state is reverted back to non-deletable.

 #### Example Request (Console)

 ```